 The ERC is collaborating with the National Educational Psychological Service (NEPS) to standardise an assessment of English literacy skills, called the Post-Primary Assessment & Diagnosis – English or PPAD-E. The study is led by Mary Nugent (Regional Co-ordinator, NEPS) and Jude Cosgrove (ERC).
-NEPS is responsible for liaising with schools and administering the assessment, while the ERC is responsible for the sampling of schools to take part, the administration of the fieldwork, and scoring, analysis and the creation of national ‘norms’.
+At the ERC, Mary Delaney oversees the study with input and support from Anastasios Karakolidis.

 The need for PPAD-E